Georgia Itinerary: 16 Stunning Places to Visit and Things to Do

 Contribute by Reflections en Route

 It gradually climbed and climbed, and as it did spring hadn’t come to those places yet.
 In fact, much of the landscape was still covered with snow.
-The outside temperature was pleasant, around 70 degrees, so there was not much need of a jacket.
+The outside temperature was pleasant, around 70 degrees, so there was not much need for a jacket.
 It was perfect road-tripping weather.

 The Military Road had its beginnings as far back as the Greeks, being an economic as well as strategic conduit from the southern part of the country all the way to the north.
 Today most of the traffic is carrying goods between Armenia, Georgia, and Russia.

 We went far enough north to wave to the folks across the Russian border.
-On the way it passes through many towns and hamlets, on a road that varied from being in great shape to having stretches with potholes as large around as our car.
+On the way, it passes through many towns and hamlets, on a road that varied from being in great shape to having stretches with potholes as large around as our car.

 It was a thrilling ride.
 We stopped off at a few points, ate lunch in a ski town, ate some fantastic khinkali, and even crossed the highest pass, Jvari, with an elevation of 2,379 meters.
 The entire time we were wow-ed by the views.